nikhils045/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-A visually appealing Tic Tac Toe game built with the HTML , CSS and JavaScript.
+This game's modern UI has a clean and attractive design that enhances the game experience.
+A visually appealing Tic-Tac-Toe game built with HTML, CSS, and JavaScript.

 ## Features